sakaiproject/sakai/CONTRIBUTING.md

 Please use these guidelines and the information in [README.md](README.md) to assure that your contributions are compatible with our (evolving) workflow and practices.

+## Contributor License Agreement
+Before a code submission will be accepted, you will need to submit a Contributor License Agreement.
+This is a one-off process that should only take a few moments to complete.
+See: https://www.apereo.org/licensing/agreements

 ## Jira

 Bugs and features against Sakai are tracked in our [Jira instance](https://jira.sakaiproject.org/) and contributions must reflect a Jira reference number in the messages and git branch names (e.g., SAK-29469).
 To file or comment on a bug or feature, you will need a Jira account.